khive-ai/pydapter/docs/index.md

 ## 📄 License

-pydapter is released under the MIT License.
+pydapter is released under the Apache-2.0 License.
 See the [LICENSE](https://github.com/agenticsorg/pydapter/blob/main/LICENSE) file for details.